GSA/digitalgov.gov/content/resources/connected-government-act.md

 ## Other Resources

-We’ve covered the essentials above, but below is information about policies, platforms and other resources you should think about when building a mobile experience.
+We've covered the essentials above, but below is information about policies, platforms, and other resources you should think about when building a mobile experience.

 ### App Platforms

 If you are creating an app, you will need to work with the platform to get your app added to their store.
 The following have federal-compatible Terms of Service agreements.

 - **Apple** <br />https://www.digitalgov.gov/2013/05/30/apples-ios-terms-of-service-developer-program-license-agreement/
-- **Blackberry App World** <br />https://s3.amazonaws.com/digitalgov/_legacy-img/2014/07/blackberry-app-world-tos-agreement.pdf
+- **Blackberry App World** <br />https://s3.amazonaws.com/digitalgov/_legacy-img/2014/07/blackberry-app-world-tos-agreement.pdf (PDF, 270 kb, 4 pages)

 ### Native Apps or Progressive Web Apps